GraphQL-Training/lightweight-graphql-react/slides.md

 ???

-Hello everyone I'm Benjie Gillam and you can find me on GitHub or Twitter as
+Hello everyone I'm Benjie Gillam.

-@Benjie.
-I'm a GraphQL trainer and I'm also the maintainer of the open source project PostGraphQL which allows you to create a GraphQL database from your Postgres database schema in a instant - you should check it out!
+I'm a GraphQL trainer and also the maintainer of the open source project PostGraphQL which allows you to create a GraphQL database from your Postgres database schema in a instant - you should check it out!

 But I'm not going to be talking about that today; instead we're going to be talking about how to make a lightweight GraphQL app.

 ---